 Building the International Space Station (ISS) is much like building a toy using a child's LEGO or K'nex building block set.
-There are more than 100 parts to the ISS and all of those parts are linked together.
-The parts can be categorized as follows:
+But whereas those playthings tend to be small in scale, the ISS contains thousands and thousands of parts [source: Hollingham].

-- Pressurized modules -- such as the Zarya, Zveda, Destiny, Columbus and Harmony -- provide breathable, warm environments for living quarters, equipment rooms and laboratories where the crews live and work.
+- Pressurized modules such as the Zarya, Zvezda, Destiny, Columbus and Harmony provide breathable, warm environments for living quarters, equipment rooms and laboratories where the crews live and work [source: NASA].

-- Docking ports allow various space vehicles to attach to the ISS.
+- Docking portslet various space vehiclesattach themselves to the ISS [source: Howell].

-- External Research Accommodations provide multiple mounting locations along the outside of the ISS for experiments that rely on full exposure to the space environment.
+- External Research and Payload Accommodations provide multiple mounting locations along the outside of the ISS for experiments that can't be conducted within the facility [source: NASA].